nasorensen/Project_4/README.md

  - Used Pandas to pull desired data: list price, list date, sold price, sold date, bedrooms, baths, square footage, lot square footage, address and coordinates.
  - Formatted dataframe and save as a .csv file.

-## Create Predictive Model
- - Connected to rapidapi.com and queried twin cities area MN Real Estate sales for single-family homes.
- - The areas queried in are based on zip codes in St. Paul and the surrounding areas including Roseviile, North Oaks, Shoreview, Hugo, White Bear Lake, Arden Hills, Gem Lake, New Brighton, Little Canada, Maplewood, West St. Paul, Falcon Heights, Mounds View, Lauderdale, Mendota Heights and North St. Paul.
- - Due to API calls limitaions, the data goes back to sale date of December 2024 and includes about 1300 entries.

 ## Map
  - Kelley

 ## Predicting Home Sales and Market Duration in Saint Paul
-Analyzing home sale data in Saint Paul, Minnesota to:
+Analyzed home sale data in Saint Paul, Minnesota to:
-1. Developed and compared various regression models to find the best-performing solution to predict the sale price and estimate how long a house stays on the market.
+1. Develop and compare various regression models to find the best-performing solution to predict the sale price and estimate how long a house stays on the market.
 2. Predict the sale price of a house based on features like square footage, number of beds/baths, and lot size and created a model for integration in to a site.
 ### 1. Model_Selction.ipynb in Model_Selection Folder
 Compare multiple machine learning models to predict sold_price and days_on_market.